unrealwork/atsd-use-cases/research/us-international-trade/resources/csv-parser-schema-explanation.md

 ## Add Series

-We will use the `addSeries()` method to add series for each of the cells.
+Use the `addSeries()` method to add series for each of the cells.

 ```javascript
 addSeries()
 ```

-After filtering our cells, we will iterate through the cells and use the cell value as our `series` value.
-But first, we need to specify the necessary series fields.
+After filtering the correct cells, iterate through the cells and use the cell value as the `series` value.
+But first, specify the necessary series fields.

 ## Series Fields

 ## 1. Entity

-   We should specify the entity with the `entity` method that takes the entity name as the string parameter.
+   Specify the entity with the `entity` method that takes the entity name as the string parameter.

 ```javascript
     entity('usa')